Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 RBAC is the most commonly used access control model in corporate networks.

 With **ABAC** (Attribute-Based Access Control), the access control is dynamic and context aware, using IF/ELSE statements.
 It is one of the newest forms of access control and getting a lot of success recently.
+It provides the most detailed and explicit access control over a resource.
+Information such as group membership, OS, IP address... can be used to allow/deny access.

 ### Encryption